 Six bedrooms, a few steps from the main building and grouped around a courtyard garden, have been created out of re-built brick-and-flint livestock sheds.
 Airy and stylishly rustic, with rugs on polished-wood floors, high beams and exposed brickwork, they have clever details – Amelia was a theatre director – yet the overall look is relaxed rather than contrived.
 Antiques and flea-market finds mix with recycled pieces, velvet headboards with lush pot-plants, interesting artworks with vintage lampshades.
 You might find an old stone shelf supporting a Roberts radio, modern metalwork tops on salvaged table-legs, an industrial lamp beside a ‘60s sofa.

 Sliding oak doors open to big, underfloor-heated bathrooms, some with bright floral walls, others with copper bath-tubs beneath windows.
-Some have freestanding baths in the rooms; all have small patios, home-made sloe gin and biscuits.
+Some have freestanding baths in the rooms; all have small patios, eco-friendly toiletries, home-made sloe gin and biscuits.

 We liked Hunny (the vernacular pronunciation of local village, Hunstanton) with its blowsy-rose shower walls, and cosy Beeler with its garden-views-from-the bed.